haile12michael12/python-interview-challenge/CHALLENGES_OVERVIEW.md

 - DevOps practices and deployment strategies
 - Security implementation and best practices
 - Performance optimization and monitoring
+- Cloud infrastructure and containerization
+- Machine learning and AI integration
+- Enterprise system design and documentation

 ## Getting Started